databendlabs/databend/website/blog/2023-09-24-databend-weekly-112.md

 [metrics-rs](https://github.com/metrics-rs/metrics) is a general abstraction layer across different metrics solutions like statsd, prometheus, new-relic, etc. However, metrics-rs is not well-suited for measuring metrics about histogram.

 Nowadays prometheus is the de facto standard in the metrics area.
-When using a raw prometheus client without considering pushing metrics to others like statsd, it have some benefits:
+Using a raw Prometheus client without pushing metrics to other systems like StatsD offers several benefits:

-- **Better performance**: with proper metrics practise, the memory allocation of metrics should be O(1), no local buffered queue at all
+- **Improved Performance**: By adhering to best practices for metric handling, memory allocation for metrics can be optimized to achieve O(1) complexity, eliminating the need for local buffered queues.
-- **Reducing the abstraction layers**: we can reduce abstraction layer about metrics, to make the code path easier to understand.
+- **Minimizing Abstraction Layers**: Streamlining metric handling helps reduce unnecessary abstraction layers, simplifying the code path for improved clarity and comprehension.
-- **Better coding standard**: currently we have different metric practices among different modules, we can learn about the metrics practices in the prometheus community to unify our metrics practices.
+- **Improved Coding Standards**: Addressing the existing variance in metric practices across different modules by adopting Prometheus community standards can help establish a more consistent and cohesive approach to metrics within our codebase.

 Now, Databend's observability metrics have been fully migrated to Prometheus implementation.
-This migration has resulted in a more comprehensive and reliable observability experience while keeping the original metrics almost unchanged.
+This brings you a more comprehensive and reliable observability experience while keeping the original metrics almost unchanged.

 If you are interested in learning more, please check out the resources listed below: